Kartz4code/CoolDiff/README.md

-# CoolDiff :sunglasses:: A Symbolic/Auto differentiation C++ tool
+# CoolDiff :sunglasses:: A Symbolic/Automatic differentiation C++ tool

 ---

-* **CoolDiff** is a C++ 17 library dedicated to compute both automatic as well as symbolic differentiation of mathematical expressions.
+* **CoolDiff** is a C++ 17 library dedicated to compute both automatic as well as symbolic differentiation of scalar and matrix mathematical expressions.

-* **CoolDiff** APIs provide an easy and simple way of modeling and evaluating scalar and matrix expressions, computing forward/reverse(adjoint) mode derivatives and symbolic derivatives (objects).
+* **CoolDiff** APIs provide an easy and simple way of modeling and evaluating scalar and matrix expressions, computing forward/reverse(adjoint) mode derivatives and symbolic derivatives (for scalar expressions).

 ---